phepy: Visual benchmarks and improvements for out-of-distribution detectors: Conclusions

 \section{Conclusions}

 This paper has explored OOD detection, a critical component of safe machine learning, from several perspectives.
 First, \Cref{sec:ood-detection} introduced \textbf{three toy examples} to evaluate OOD detection methods.
-These toy examples are designed to be easy to visualise and can thus help with exploring and explaining the performance of a particular method.
-We have created the open-source \href{https://github.com/juntyr/phepy}{\texttt{phepy}} Python package, with which all plots for this paper were produced, to help others use these toy examples as a standard comparison test in the future.

-\newpar In \Cref{sec:ood-detection}, we also compared a variety of unsupervised detectors with the three toy examples.
-We thus learned that \textbf{auto-associative methods} with the Mahalanobis distance and \textbf{Gaussian Processes} produce the most generalisable results, though the latter come with high computational costs.

-Second, \Cref{sec:ood-synthesis} has examined synthesising OOD inputs to train a supervised OOD classifier.
+These toy examples are designed to visualise the performance of a particular method using the open-source \href{https://github.com/juntyr/phepy}{\texttt{phepy}} Python package, with which all plots for this paper were produced, to help others use these toy examples as a standard comparison test in the future.
+In \Cref{sec:ood-detection}, we also compared a variety of unsupervised detectors with the three toy examples.
+We thus learned that \textbf{auto-associative methods} with the Mahalanobis distance and \textbf{Gaussian Processes} produce the most generalisable results, though the latter come with high computational costs. \Cref{sec:ood-synthesis} has examined synthesising OOD inputs to train a supervised OOD classifier.
 Our experiments demonstrate the power and shortfalls of simple methods such as randomly sampling OOD inputs or using the \textbf{fast gradient sign method} to generate them adversarially.
-Since the supervised detectors produce crisper but more conservative OOD detection boundaries, we also introduced two improvements, OOD sample weighting and $t$-poking, to tighten this boundary.
+Since the supervised detectors produce crisper but more conservative OOD detection boundaries, we also briefly introduced two improvements, $t$-poking and OOD sample weighting, to tighten this boundary.

-\newpar In this paper, we have focused on evaluating OOD detection methods.
-Why is improving the robustness of the corresponding prediction model generally insufficient?
-Data augmentation and transfer learning are both valuable tools to ensure that a model generalises to more inputs.
-However, every trained model has limits and should thus be accompanied by an OOD detector to ensure its predictions can be trusted.